-A four-page (double spaced) write-up on one of the two cases discussed in class is required.
+A four-page (double spaced) write-up on one of the two cases discussed in class is required (you can have Tables and Figures beyond the four-page limit).
 The write-up should focus on the questions provided for each case in the schedule below.
 Papers are due at the start of the class in which the case is discussed.
 Late papers will not be accepted.
-The four-page limit constitutes an upper-bound.
-So please do not feel compelled to turn in 4 pages each time.
-It takes some time to grade a case.
-So you may have to write a second case prior to getting feedback on the first.